clockback/antiseptic/README.md

 Antiseptic is configured in `pyproject.toml`, `antiseptic.toml`, or `.antiseptic.toml`.

-At present there is only a single configuration setting, `exclude` which indicates directories and files which should not be included in the spell-check:
+There is a setting `exclude` which indicates directories and files which should not be included in the spell-check:

 ```toml
 exclude = [